voucherifyio/commerce-tools-integration/README.md

 ### Configuration

-1. Create new application on your Heroku account with given <application_name>
+1. Create a new application on your Heroku account with a given <application_name>
-2. Go you your <application_name> -> Settings -> Reveal Config Vars
+2. Go to your <application_name> -> Settings -> Reveal Config Vars
-3. Configurate yor CT Application and post there all needed environment variables which was [mentioned here](#configuration)
-    - for your APP_URL it must be URL provided by Heroku four you application.
-It should be something like https://<application_name>.herokuapp.com
+3. Configure your commercetools application and set up environment variables [see Configuration](#configuration)

 ### Deployment

-To install and deploy CT Integration you cant fork this repository or download source code and init new Git repository.
-Both ways are described below.

-#### Fork deploy
+#### Fork
 1. Fork this repository
 2. Clone your fork
 ```bash
 git clone <fork_name>
 ```
-3. Login to Heroku account
+3. Login to your Heroku account
 ```bash
 heroku login
 ```
-4. Create remote branch for Heroku deploy
+4. Create a remote branch for Heroku deploy
 ```bash
 heroku git:remote -a <application_name>
 ```
-5. You dont need to add any Procfile.
-By default Heroku recognize package.json and run `npm install` and `npm start` commands.
+5. You don't need to create any procfile.
+By default, Heroku recognizes package.json and run `npm install` and `npm start`.
-6. Deploy code
+6. Deploy the code
 ```bash
 git push heroku master #for master branch
 git push heroku main #for main branch
 git push heroku <branch_name>:main #for other branch
 ```

-#### New repository deploy
+#### New repository

-If you dont want to use fork you can initialize new repository
-1. Go to folder with your source code
+1. Go to the source code folder
 2. Login to Heroku account
 ```bash
 heroku login